Putting America First

 ● The REINS Act requires every new regulation that costs more than $100 million to be approved by Congress.
 The idea behind this bill is simple: If a regulation from a federal agency is going to have a major impact on the economy, then Congress ought to have a say.

 ● This bill requires agencies to choose the least-costly option available to accomplish their goals.
 It also prohibits large rules from going into effect while they are being challenged in court.
 Further, it would end "Chevron deference," a doctrine that stacks the legal system in favor of the bureaucracy by directing judges to defer to an agency's interpretation of its own rules.

 H.J.
 Res 38 -- The Stream Buffer Rule (Signed into law)

 ● Repeals a rule that would have saddled mines with unnecessary regulations, putting up to 64% of America's coal reserves off limits and threatening between 40,000 to 70,000 mining jobs.

-● Repeals a rule that would increase scrutiny on up to 4.2 million law-abiding disabled Americans attempting to purchase firearms, potentially depriving people of their constitutional rights without proper due process protections.
+● Repeals restrictions that would increase scrutiny on up to 4.2 million law-abiding disabled Americans attempting to purchase firearms, potentially depriving people of their constitutional rights without proper due process protections.

 ● Repeals a rule that would unjustly block many businesses accused of violating labor laws from federal contracts before they've even had a chance to defend themselves in court.